Computer Setup

 command + q

-- this is absolutely neccessary!
-Clicking the red dot in the corner is not a substitute - Re-open the Terminal, and run
+- this is absolutely necessary!
+Clicking the red dot in the corner is not a substitute. - Re-open the Terminal, and run

 rbenv versions